 We don’t normally take part in guided tours, preferring to wander a city at our own pace – traveling with kids tends to mean you need more ice cream stops than most!
 But we had the chance to try out two in the city, one of the Old Town Hall and one walking tour of the city centre itself.
-This is why I think you should make them a priority if your ever in Prague.
+This is why I think you should make them a priority if you’re ever in Prague.

 Old Town Hall Tour